ustettler/CarGameWebGL/README.md

 ## [Demo](https://www.web-man.ch/cargame/)

-## Note: unfortunately works only on the desktop, it requires a keyboard.
+## Note: unfortunately works only on the desktop computer, it requires a keyboard.